RepreZen/API-Codeflow-Node.js/README.md

 ### Overview

-The demo proceeds in five phases (plus a set-up phase).
-There are branches defined for each phase, which you can use to quickly bring your workspace up to that point of the demo, rather than manually working through each step.
+The demo proceeds in five phases (plus a set-up phase). ~~There are branches defined for each phase, which you can use to quickly bring your workspace up to that point of the demo, rather than manually working through each step.~~ _Note: the canned branches currently do not work properly becaues of maven `pom.xml` files in the example model project created in phase 2.
+These files include absolute paths that depend on the location of the working tree of this demo repository, and of course these will differ for anyone attempting to follow the demo.
+Fixing this will require changes to RepreZen API Studio, so until these changes are made, we will use ~~strike-through~~ formatting to deprecate use of these canned branches.
+Fortunately, nearly all the demo steps are easy to perform manually, and where they are not, the instructions will indicate how to make selective use of the canned branches to complete the demo._

 The phases are: